Mitigating errors by quantum verification and post-selection: Introduction

 The organization of this paper is as follows.
-In section \ref{prelim}, we go over the accreditation protocol, as well as the various assumptions on the noise we will adopt.
+In section \ref{prelim}, we go over the Accreditation protocol, as well as the various assumptions on the noise we will adopt.
 In section \ref{technique} we present our technique for QEM and analyze its sample complexity.
 Section \ref{application} shows how we can get a provable error mitigation in scenarios of practical interest.
-The results of running our technique on currently available quantum hardware are in section \ref{simulation}.
+The results of running our technique on currently available quantum hardware for the cases of a generic test circuit and a quantum circuit Born machine are in section \ref{simulation}.
 Finally, we discuss our results in \ref{discussion}.

-\section{The accreditation protocol and assumptions}
+\section{The Accreditation protocol and assumptions}

-We will adopt the accreditation protocol used in \cite{ferracin2021experimentally}, which has been tested experimentally on IBM hardware.
-The difference between the work of \cite{ferracin2021experimentally} and that of \cite{ferracin2019accrediting} is that the bounds on the $TVD$ outputted are tighter in \cite{ferracin2021experimentally} than in \cite{ferracin2019accrediting}; however the accreditation protocol of \cite{ferracin2019accrediting} supports more general types of noise than that of \cite{ferracin2021experimentally}.
+We will adopt the Accreditation protocol used in \cite{ferracin2021experimentally}, which has been tested experimentally on IBM hardware.
+The difference between the work of \cite{ferracin2021experimentally} and that of \cite{ferracin2019accrediting} is that the bounds on the $TVD$ outputted are tighter in \cite{ferracin2021experimentally} than in \cite{ferracin2019accrediting}; however the Accreditation protocol of \cite{ferracin2019accrediting} supports more general types of noise than that of \cite{ferracin2021experimentally}.